Category: Health Issues

 o Avoid painting or covering the fire sprinkler, because that will affect the sensitivity to heat.

 o Don’t do what our parents did in their active adult condo.
-After a false alarm caused by burning food in the oven, they sealed their smoke alarm with a shower curtain.
+After a false alarm caused by burning food in the oven, they sealed their smoke alarm with a shower cap.
 Message to the children – better to burn up than be embarrassed!

 For more information on the Install.
 Inspect.
 Protect.
 Campaign and other fire prevention information, please visit www.usfa.dhs.gov/smokealarms.
 Remember to Install.
 Inspect.
 Protect…Smoke Alarms Save Lives.